mitsuba-renderer/mitsuba3/docs/src/getting_started/file_format.rst

     435.09 0.834000
     ...

-The second way, which is usually more efficient in both loading time and storage size, is to use the binary format ``.spb``.
+The second way, which is more efficient in both loading time and storage size, is to use the binary format ``.spb``.
 Specifically, the format uses a little-endian encoding and is specified as follows: